TmpName/TinyJSParser/README.md

 ```

 <br><br><br><br>
+The version 1 is only working on python 2, can use older version for python 3.

 He is not totally secure, I don't use exec() but I use eval() in restricted mode (No letter).